gameontext/sample-room-java/README.md

 Sign up for Bluemix at https://console.ng.bluemix.net and DevOps Services at https://hub.jazz.net.
 When you sign up, you'll create an IBM ID, create an alias, and register with Bluemix.
 * Make a note of your username and org, as you will need both later.
   * By default, the space is dev and the org is the project creator's user name.
 For example, if sara@example.com signs in to Bluemix for the first time, the active space is dev and the org is sara@example.com.
+* Make a note of your region!
+(US South, United Kingdom, or Australia)
+  * When you log into Bluemix, your logged in username, organization, and space are shown in the top right.
+If you click in the top right corner, you'll see the region displayed in the panel displayed on the right side of the screen.

 ## Registering your room